Rob Huge and family.

 Assistant Head of School

 Maggie brings a wide range of informal education experiences to the Greenfields team, from teaching children’s theater to guiding at science centers.
 She believes that discovery and exploration are key components to any child’s education.
-Maggie is currently pursuing a Master’s of Education at DePaul University.
+Maggie earned her Masters of Elementary Education from DePaul University.
 In addition to her education background, she brings a wealth of administrative knowledge gained from her work in museums and universities.
-When she’s not at Greenfields, Maggie enjoys sewing, going to the movies, and playing trivia.
+When she’s not at Greenfields, Maggie enjoys crafting, watching movies, and her weekly virtual family game nights.

 Becca earned her Masters in Early Childhood Education from the University of Illinois at Chicago in 2012.
 The notion that children construct their own knowledge through exploration and play, while being guided and supported from others, was a strong focus in her graduate coursework.
 She is thrilled to bring her years of experience working with elementary-aged children to a school that fosters project-based learning, social emotional intelligence, and authentic community-building.
 When Becca isn’t wrapped up in the world of education, you can expect to find her caring for her menagerie of animals, exploring in nearby LaBagh Woods, tending to her jungle of plants, enjoying the company of friends, or watching a movie.